dr4f/site/format.md

 ### Single Row, Single Field

-Below is a document with a single row, and one item in that row
+Below is a 32-bit variety document with a single row, and one item in that row

 ```
 \x83\x94\x121\x00\x00\x01\x00\x00 -> doc header